-What are UX Designers?
+What are the Five Elements of UX Design?

 User experience (UX) designers are professionals who create meaningful and user-centric digital experiences.
 They use design principles, psychology and research methodologies to make sure that products and services are easy to use, visually appealing and in line with user expectations.
 Designers understand user needs and behaviors to make intuitive interfaces, optimize users’ journeys and satisfaction—and drive business success.